Dividend investing is part art, part science. Financial ratios make up most of the science behind investing.

-A high payout ratio (e.g. above 70%) could mean that the dividend payment is riskier because it consumers the majority of a company’s earnings.
+A high payout ratio (e.g. above 70%) could mean that the dividend payment is riskier because it consumes the majority of a company’s earnings.
 If business trends unexpectedly fall, there might not be enough profits to keep paying the dividend.
 Dividend growth can also be more difficult for companies with high dividend payout ratios unless earnings growth is strong.

 Generally speaking, we prefer to invest in companies with payout ratios between 40-60%.
 However, we will invest in companies with higher payout ratios if their business trends are extremely stable (e.g. a regulated electric utility business) and they maintain strong financial health.

 3M Company’s dividend payout ratio below is an example of what we really like to see.
 Note how stable its payout ratio has been.
 Perhaps even more impressively, 3M has increased its dividend by nearly 10% per year over this period.
 The company’s relatively flat payout ratio means that its dividend growth has been sustainably fueled by growth in its earnings.